LatteCosmos/CliApp/README.md

 # CLIUniApp – University Self-Enrolment System

-University of Technology Sydney
-**32555 Fundamentals of Software Development – Assessment 1 Part 2 & 3**

 A self-enrolment system for a local university, providing two interactive subsystems (one for students, one for admins) plus a Tk-based GUI version for registered students.